gerardpc/Red-Pitaya-Levitodynamics-Feedback/README.md

 For any other comments or questions, drop me a message.

 Guide on what to do to get started with the Red Pitaya.
-It is in the order you should follow to get things working.
-You should exactly use the versions specified in this guide, otherwise I can't assure that it will work.
 --------------
+Follow this guide to get things working.
+You should exactly use the versions specified in here, otherwise I can't assure that it will work.

 1 Get a Red Pitaya!